-The University of Edinburgh's world-leading School of Economics has a long and distinguished history.
+The SGPE MSc is taught at, and awarded by, the University of Edinburgh.
+Our School of Economics has a long and distinguished history.

 Edinburgh has long been a major centre for the study of Economics.
 In the eighteenth century, the age of the Scottish Enlightenment, economics was a prominent interest in the city, with David Hume, James Stuart, Adam Smith and Dugald Stewart all playing a part in Edinburgh’s intellectual life.